BirlaSudarshan/Torrent_Client/README.md

-Torrent Client is my personal project built from scratch using Nodejs libraries to download torrent files.
+Torrent Client is my personal project built from scratch using NodeJS libraries to download torrent files.

 ## Development setup